mattmakai/fullstackpython.com/source/content/pages/11-misc/1104-change-log.markdown

 ## 2015
 ### January
+* Major update to [WebSockets page](/websockets.html) with new diagrams and better explanations for why server push is useful.
 * New task queue resources.
 * Major update with the beginning of a page on [Docker](/docker.html), split out static file handling resources on the [Django](/django.html) page